Nifrec/eser/README.md

 Other files of interest:
 * [./Signoids.md] : discussion on the design of Signoids.
-* [./TODISCUSS.md] : things to discuss with superviors.
+* [./TODISCUSS.md] : things to discuss with supervisor.
 * [./Expressivity.md] : discussion what kinds of relations StreamGrids can encode.